NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: Additional Experiment Results

 \subsection{Ablation Study}

 In this subsection, we present detailed results of the ablation study.
 In \Cref{tab:ablation_obj_cc3m,tab:ablation_obj_cc12m,tab:ablation_obj_dfn12m_full}, we present evaluation results of different objectives and architectures on CC3M, CC12M and DFN-14M, respectively.
-In \Cref{tab:ablation_restart_full,tab:ablation_num_update_full}, we present the ablation results of the restart frequency \(T_{r}\) and the number of updates \(T_{u}\), respectively.
-In \Cref{fig:ablation_est_error_samples_seen}, we plot the estimation error of different methods at different number of samples seen.
+In \Cref{tab:ablation_restart_full,tab:ablation_num_update_full,tab:ablation_num_protos_full}, we present the ablation results on DFN-14M of the restart frequency \(T_{r}\), the number of updates \(T_{u}\) and the number of prototypes \(m\), respectively.
+In \Cref{tab:ablation_restart_full_cc12m,tab:ablation_num_protos_full_cc12m}, we present the ablation results on CC12M of the restart frequency \(T_{r}\) and the number of prototypes \(m\), respectively.
+In \Cref{fig:ablation_est_error_samples_seen}, we plot the estimation error of normalizers of different methods at different number of samples seen.
+In \Cref{fig:ablation_restart_and_multi_update_cc12m}, we plot the Datacomp Average performance of different restart frequency \(T_{r}\) on CC12M.

+\textbf{Computation of the Estimation Error of Normalizers.} In order to obtain the estimation error of a given model on a given dataset, we first obtain the embeddings $\vec{e}_{1, i}, \vec{e}_{2, i}$ for $\vec{x}_{i}, \vec{z}_{i}$ in the whole dataset using the model, which is done by performing forward pass on all the images and texts.
+Then for a given image $\vec{x}_{i}$ and a given model, its true normalizer is computed using \Cref{eqn:opta}.
+Similar procedure is applied for obtaining true normalizer for a given text.
+Thus the true normalizer does not incur bias or variance.
+To obtain the estimation error of a given model, we randomly sample 10K data points, and for each data point, we compute its true normalizer and estimators from corresponding algorithms (OpenCLIP, FastCLIP and NeuCLIP).